Pius Fire evacuation orders still active for Arizona wildfire

 On Monday night, the Coconino County Sheriff’s Office put areas around Bear Canyon Lake in Apache-Sitgreaves National Forest and Knoll Lake in Coconino National Forest into the “GO” evacuation status.

-The Knoll Lake status moved to “SET” on Tuesday, but evacuations are still in effect for all areas south of Forest Road 225, west of FR 34, north of FR 300 and east of FR 115.
+The Knoll Lake status moved to “SET” on Tuesday, but evacuations are still in effect for all areas south of Forest Road 225, west of FR 34, north of FR 300 and east of FR 115, including the Bear Canyon Lake campground.

-According to Thursday morning’s incident report, 233 personnel were assigned to battle the wildfire, with four engines, four dozers, one helicopter and one water tender.
+According to Friday morning’s incident report, 335 personnel were assigned to battle the wildfire, with four engines, two helicopters and six water tenders.

 Powerlines that supply electricity to metro Phoenix are located about 3.5 miles southeast of the wildfire.